peted70/HoloLensWorkshop/README.md

 9. In the code, find the <title> element, and change the text that says `Document` to a name of your choosing.
 This will be the title displayed in your web browser when you view the web page later.

 10. Copy and paste the script tag shown below, into the head section of your HTML page - e.g. put it on the line below the <title> element but before the closing head tag.
-This script tag will load the `A-Frame` library so that we can use it from our web page.
+This script tag will load the `A-Frame` library when the web page is viewed, so that we can use A-Frame references from the rest of our HTML code.

 ```html
 <script src="https://aframe.io/releases/1.3.0/aframe.min.js"></script>